Our marketplace actions across the U.S. are simple: provide more information and more beverage choices.

 From responsible marketing to front-of-package labeling, we are providing people with more information about their drinks than ever before.

-- Our Responsible Marketing Policy is a commitment not to market beverages to children under age 12.
+- Our Responsible Marketing Policy is a commitment not to advertise beverages to children under age 12 anywhere in the world.
 This means that we do not buy advertising directly targeted at audiences that are more than 35 percent children under 12.
 This policy applies to all media.
 In addition, Coca-Cola North America participates in the Children’s Food and Beverage Advertising Initiative – a program in which we have pledged not to advertise our products directly to children under 12.

-- Launched in 2010, Clear on Calories is a voluntary, industry-wide effort, which supports First Lady Michelle Obama’s Let’s Move!
-Initiative by placing calorie labeling on front of nearly all beverage containers.
+- Launched in 2010, Clear on Calories is a voluntary, industry-wide effort to place calorie labeling on front of nearly all beverage containers.